pguiffr62/CircuitPython/README.md

 ## Servo
 The goal of this assignment was to have a Servo sweep from 180 to 0 degrees using two wires to control the movements dirrection and when the wires are touched.
 This assignment was pretty simple with the exeption of pulsio which was a new and slightly difficult concept for me to grasp.

+## LCD
-LCD_Button.py - using a button to have an LCD read the amount of counts
+The Goal of this assignment was to display the amount of button presses on an LCD Screen.
+To use the LCD screen it requires you  using a button to have an LCD read the amount of counts